Delacorte Press | 2019

 I’m about to give up on YA.
 I received McManus’ debut novel as a Christmas gift and I have yet to read that.
 But once I do, rest assured I’m definitely, maybe, most probably going to give up on my quest to find YA thrillers that work for me unless someone I seriously trust suggests something because I have little self-control when it comes to adding books to my TBR.

-The gist of Two Can Keep a Secret is this: A 17-year-old prom queen disappears in the early 2000s or something.
+The gist of Two Can Keep a Secret is this: A 17-year-old twin prom queen disappears in the early 2000s or something.
 I want to say in the 90s, but I’ve become painfully aware recently that that was actually 30 years ago.
 Fuck everythinggggggg.

 Riverdale Echo Ridge, where just five years ago, another prom queen was straight-up murdered.

-With this year’s Homecoming just around the corner, some mysterious bloodthirsty buzzkill has decided that a missing prom queen and a dead one just isn’t good enough, so the vibe becomes very much “I’m definitely going to kill someone again.”
+So, with this year’s Homecoming just around the corner, some mysterious bloodthirsty buzzkill has decided that a missing prom queen and a dead one just isn’t good enough, so the vibe becomes very much “I’m definitely going to kill someone again.”

 Ellery, a super nerd and True Crime murderino, wraps herself up in the chaos because a hometown killer is just the kind of thing she lives for.
 She’s got some Nancy Drew vibes, for sure.
 And I’ll just quickly walk on passed the fact that everyone she encounters seems to have no idea why she’s into true crime like it’s a totally unknown concept, and they speak to her like she’s a freak, even though true crime is one of the biggest genres in TV, movies and books.
 But WHATEVER, Ellery has to be special and different somehow.

-Overall, I felt this was a predictable and tame, but I did like the twist at the end even though the killer reveal was kind of a bust.
+Overall, I felt this was predictable and tame, but I did like the twist at the end even though the killer reveal was kind of a bust.

-I try so hard to not compare YA mystery to adult books, so that’s why I’m giving it 3 stars when really this was a 2 or 2.5 star read for me.
+I try so hard to not compare YA to adult books, so that’s why I’m giving it 3 stars when really this was a 2 or 2.5 star read for me.
 Also, regular YA readers will probably like it.
 But, I was pretty bored the whole way through.
 I didn’t find anything within the plot to be exceptionally interesting or gripping.
 She was a very basic bitch.

-And my opinion is not at all coming from comparing this to McManus’ debut, One of Us is Lying, because like I said it sits untouched on my bookshelf.
+My opinion is not at all coming from comparing this to McManus’ debut, One of Us is Lying, because like I said it sits untouched on my bookshelf.
 This opinion is based on merits alone… Well, merits and my bad attitude.

 I will say, I do like McManus’ writing style.
 It’s not immature or fluffy and the characters are diverse and fully realized, instead of teenage stereotypes or cardboard cutouts, even if in this narrative they can be pretty boring to hang around with.

-And I appreciated McManus’ decision to live firmly in reality with how teenagers trying to solve a crime would actually play out in the real world – the cops wouldn’t really give a shit.
+I appreciated McManus’ decision to live firmly in reality with how teenagers trying to solve a crime would actually play out in the real world – the cops wouldn’t really give a shit.
 Here, the teenage sleuth doesn’t solve the crime (spoiler?
 Not really) and the cops basically refuse to share their case information with random teenagers, because why would they ever?

 This has a slow pace, lacks any twisty thrills and is pretty predictable in terms of the plot, but the twist ending was a nice touch and I know there are more regular YA readers who will like it, so…whatever, I’m hungry.
 I’m going to stop writing this now.